 Grandeur of the Seas itinerary program is based on Canada, Bermuda and Caribbean cruises from Baltimore MD.
 Feature port destinations include Nassau Bahamas, Cozumel Mexico, Jamaica, Florida (Key West and Port Canaveral), as well as Coco Cay (the private island of Royal Caribbean in the Bahamas).

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

 For a quick bite choose Grandeur's Windjammer Marketplace.
 It's set up in various stations, so you can grab everything from cheeses and pizza to carved meats and dessert.
-Beginning at 3 p.m., an afternoon tea is offered there each day.
+Beginning at 3 p.m., afternoon tea is offered there each day.
 During busy times, it's difficult to find tables.
 For more formal dining, better check out the two-level Great Gatsby dining room.
 It's open daily from 7 to 9:30 a.m. for breakfast and from noon to 1:30 p.m. for lunch (when it's converted into a Brasserie 30 restaurant, which serves excellent dishes like shells with pesto sauce).
 Set-seating dining times are 6 p.m. and 8:30 p.m.
-Passengers can opt for anytime dining, which allows to avoid set tablemates and eat between 6 and 9:30 p.m.
+Passengers can opt for any time dining, which allows to avoid set tablemates and eat between 6 and 9:30 p.m.
 The alternative dining venues onboard Grandeur of the Seas include the Chops Grille (which carries a fee of $30 per person), Giovanni's Table Italian restaurant (serves family-style dishes for $15 per person at lunch, and dinner for $20) and Izumi (mostly Japanese food and sushi restaurant, with a service charge in addition to a la carte fees for menu items).
 The Viking Crown Lounge serves tapas-style small bites, but if you are a serious foodie, better consider the Chef's Table exclusive experience.
 You'll pay $95 for five-course, wine-paired dinner hosted by Grandeur's executive chef and sommelier, and it's worth the price.

 Follows the complete list of Grandeur of the Seas restaurants and food bars.

-- Great Gatsby Restaurant (1039-seat aft Dining Room; offers Brasserie 30 lunch on seadays; Chef's Table)
+- Great Gatsby Restaurant (1039-seat aft Dining Room; offers Brasserie 30 lunch on sea days; Chef's Table)

-- Windjammer Cafe lido buffet restaurant (790-seat, offers Early Breakfast at 6:30 a.m., Breakfast between 7:00-11:30 a.m., Lunch 11.30-3:30 p.m. and Dinner 6.30-9:00 p.m.)
+- Windjammer Cafe Lido buffet restaurant (790-seat, offers Early Breakfast at 6:30 a.m., Breakfast between 7:00-11:30 a.m., Lunch 11.30-3:30 p.m. and Dinner 6.30-9:00 p.m.)

-- Izumi (Asian specialty restaurant)
+- Izumi (Asian speciality restaurant)

 - Park Cafe (68-seat deli restaurant; complimentary - serves the Solarium area).

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport